knyar/nginx-lua-prometheus/README.md

 ## Caveats

-### Large number of metrics

-Please keep in mind that all metrics stored by this library are kept in a single shared dictionary (`lua_shared_dict`).
-While exposing metrics the module has to list all dictionary keys, which has serious performance implications for dictionaries with large number of keys (in this case this means large number of metrics OR metrics with high label cardinality).
-Listing the keys has to lock the dictionary, which blocks all threads that try to access it (i.e. potentially all nginx worker threads).

-There is no elegant solution to this issue (besides keeping metrics in a separate storage system external to nginx), so for latency-critical servers you might want to keep the number of metrics (and distinct metric label values) to a minimum.

 ### Usage in stream module

 For now, there is no way to share a dictionary between HTTP and Stream modules